Mary Dohey

-Mary Dohey, CV (22 September 1933 – 12 June 2017) was a Canadian airline flight attendant who was the first living person to receive the award of the Cross of Valour, Canada's highest award for bravery, for her conduct during the hijacking of a commercial DC-8 aircraft in 1971.
+Mary Dohey, CV (22 September 1933 – 12 June 2017) was a Canadian airline flight attendant who was the first living person to receive the award of the Cross of Valour, Canada's highest award for bravery, for her conduct during the hijacking of an Air Canada DC-8 aircraft in 1971.

 Dohey was the third recipient of the Cross of Valour and the first to receive the prize herself, as two previous awards were both posthumous.
 In December 1975 she was awarded the Cross of Valour for bravery; John Joseph Arpin, the purser, received the Star of Courage and the aircraft Captain Vernon Ehman the Medal of Bravery.